 Identifying specific details and facts

-Extracting main ideas
+Extracting the main idea (gist)

-Understanding overall meaning
+Understanding overall meaning without every detail

-Drawing logical conclusions from heard information
+Drawing inferences and logical conclusions

-Using context clues for meaning
+Using context clues to fill meaning gaps

-Interpreting cultural references
+Interpreting cultural references and context

 Speaker Intention

-Identifying speaker’s purpose
+Identifying the speaker’s purpose and attitude

-Recognizing persuasive language
+Recognizing persuasive and evaluative language

 Pragmatic Interpretation